sunrise-choir/ssb-validate/README.md

 When performing validation for out-of-order messages from a single author, the messages must be authored by a single keypair.
 However, it is not required that the sequence number of a message be 1 larger than the sequence number of the previous message, nor is it required that the hash of the previous message match the hash given for the previous message in a message.

-Multi-author out-of-order validation, by contrast to the above, does not perform any checks of the `previous` message.
+Multi-author validation, by contrast to the above, does not perform any checks of the `previous` message.
 Indeed, it may be said that this method of validation has no concept of a previous message (except that the `previous` field must be present in the message in the correct order).

 ## Useful Documentation